wp-plugins/hide-admin-icons/readme.txt

 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Hide Admin Icons.

 == Changelog ==
+* 1.6 Removes support for WordPress versions older than 3.6 and the MP6 plugin, adds support for versions newer than 3.8.
 * 1.5 Adds experimental support for WordPress 3.8.
 Once 3.8 is released, support for older WordPress versions and the MP6 plugin will be dropped.
 * 1.4 Adds support for the [MP6](http://wordpress.org/plugins/mp6/) plugin
 * 1.3.3 Fixed incorrectly hidden navigation menu icons on narrow screens.